 A rapid transition to a zero-carbon economy presents not only a challenge but also a significant opportunity to strengthen competitive advantages in green technologies and businesses, and to reduce the greater long-term economic costs of adaptation.
-The Framework has a Key initiative to develop a regional climate change plan, including a plan to reduce greenhouse gas emissions and transition to a zerocarbon economy.
+The Framework includes development of a plan to reduce greenhouse gas emissions and transition to a zerocarbon economy.